hlandau/acmetool/_doc/SCHEMA.md

   - Atomically deleting a file or recursively deleting a directory.

-  - Changing file or directory permissions or ownership to conform with security requirements.
+  - Idempotently changing file or directory permissions or ownership to conform with security requirements.

 When an ACME client finds files in the "tmp" directory which it did not itself open (in its current invocation), it SHOULD delete them.
 It SHOULD perform this